 Make sure you’re heard (even if you can’t speak for yourself).

+Advance Care Planning is thinking ahead about the type of medical and healthcare decisions you would want made for you in the future, especially if you are seriously ill.
 What would happen to you if an illness or an accident caused you to be unable to speak?

 - Name your health care agent.

-- Talk to that person about your preferences.
+- Talk about your healthcare preferences.

-Decide who you want to be your health care agent.
-Your health care agent makes medical decisions for you if you are unable to.
-Who do you trust to make your health care choices if you can't?
-Record his or her name.
-Talk to that person.
-Have periodic discussions about what you would want done for you if you are unable to express those wishes for yourself.
+- Talk to your health care agent and loved ones, and have periodic discussions about what you would want done for you if you are unable to express those wishes for yourself.

-Document your decisions:
+- Document your decisions.